bradjacobs/excel-to-csv/README.md

 * ".xls" files
 * Unicode / extended characters
 * Worksheets containing nested charts.

+## Misc
+* This is still compiling with JDK 8 (at the moment).
+The original thought was in case need to use this code with other librries using old JDK.
+However... at this point anyone still on JDK 8 seems silly, so i will eventually bump up the JDK version.
+* I don't actively maintain this project, and make occasional tweaks just for fun.

 This project was originally created in a day, so i'm sure there are other items I've missed.  ;-)